notothen/redfish-ws23/README.md

 # Redfish Workshop 2023

-A workshop to evaluate and synthesize methods for species identification of redfish (*Sebastes mentella* and *S. norvegicus*) in the Northeast Atlantic Ocean (Greenland, Iceland and Faroese waters)
+A workshop to evaluate and synthesize methods for species identification of redfish (*Sebastes mentella* and *S. norvegicus*) in the Northeast Atlantic Ocean (Greenland and Iceland waters)

 ![Redfish.](redfish_small.jpg)